morgan-ashley/Front-end-Developer-Interview-Questions/README.md

 * Explain how a browser determines what elements match a CSS selector.
   * Broswers match elements with class selectors by reading from left to right, just like us!
 * Describe pseudo-elements and discuss what they are used for.
-  * Psuedo-elements are way to address sub-parts of elements.
+  * Pseudo-elements are way to address sub-parts of elements.
 They allow you to set style on a part of an element's content beyond what is specified in the documents.
-Psuedo-elements use is popular with typographical effects (initials cap and drop caps).
+Pseudo-elements use is popular with typographical effects (initials cap and drop caps).
 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?
 * List as many values for the display property that you can remember.